cypress-io/cypress/guides/code-signing.md

 Code signing is done for the Windows and Mac distributions of Cypress when they are built in CI.

-`electron-builder` handles code signing.
-Most of the information in here assumes that the reader is already familiar with [`electron-build`'s Code Signing documentation](https://www.electron.build/code-signing).
+`electron-builder` handles code signing during the `create-build-artifacts` jobs.
+This guide assumes that the reader is already familiar with [`electron-builder`'s Code Signing documentation](https://www.electron.build/code-signing).

 ## Installing a new Mac code signing key